-Luckily, there are a number of WordPress accessibility Plugins and tools to help you build accessible websites faster without skipping a step.
+Fortunately, there are a number of Plugins and tools for more WordPress , which can help you create accessible websites faster - without forgetting important steps.

-WP Accessibility is one of the best WordPress accessibility plugins on the official WordPress Plugin Repository.
+WP Accessibility is one of the best WordPresss Accessibility Plugins from the official WordPress Plugin repository.
 It has a 5-star rating and more than 30,000 active installs.
-The plugin addresses and fixes common accessibility issues in WordPress themes.
+The Plugin addresses and fixes common issues regarding accessibility in WP-Themes.

 Key features of WP Accessibility:

 - Add skip links with user-defined targets.

 - Add an outline to the keyboard focus state.